 - Gave persistent, daily recognition for jobs well done.
-Also used monthly & quarterly recognition to gain 10% higher morale scores than company average.
+Also used monthly & quarterly recognition to gain 10% higher morale scores than the company average.

-Technical Leadership Skills Examples for Resumes
+Leadership Skills Examples for a Resume—Technical Leadership Skills

 Technical leadership skills are the opposite of leadership soft skills.
 They’re things like training, finance, data gathering, and Six Sigma.

 When should you show them on your resume?
 When the job ad asks for them, or when they’re central to the job itself.

 If the job ad says: Agile planning, fact-finding, your resume should say:

 - Used Agile planning for 10 projects per year.
 Saved $45,000 a year in quality issues.

 - Conducted 1–2 fact-finding operations per month to address quality concerns.
 During my tenure, customer complaints dropped by 22%.